 In even better news for pasta lovers, a recent study reports that pasta eaters have better overall diet quality.
 The study pulled data tens of thousands of American children and adults using the government’s National Health and Nutrition Examination Survey and discovered that those who eat pasta regularly are more likely to eat more nutrient-dense foods overall compared to those who don’t.
 So next time you feel like you’ve eaten too much Italian, maybe don’t feel so bad!

-The List: Best Pasta Sauces, According To Experts
+The List: Best Pasta Sauces, According to Culinary Experts

 This sauce ranks highest on the list for it’s simplistic, yet rich and authentic flavor that brings you right to Italy the moment you open the jar.
 “Simple, balanced, with strong tomato flavor and generous with the olive oil, it leaves a nice greasy slick on the spoon.
 The texture is saucy without being pasty and has the occasional big, satisfying tomato chunk.
 It’s a bulletproof choice for any pasta,” mentions LA Times.